Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: Introduction

+There are two possible advantages the proof we give here has over the BCFW proof.
+The first is that our perturbiner expansion can potentially be generalized to non-flat backgrounds \cite{Lipstein:2023pih,Bittleston:2024rqe,Adamo:2024xpc}, although we leave this for future work.
+The second is that it produces an interesting new generalization of the NSVW formula, equation \eqref{MHV_to_eval}, which is distinct from Hodges formula and has not previously appeared in the literature.
+(It would also be interesting if some connection could be made between our perturbiner expansion and Hodges formula, although we are unsure how this could be done.)

-In a soon-to-be-released partner paper \cite{mypaper}, we also use our marked tree expansion of the Plebański scalar to write down an explicit formula for the action of the so-called $\Lw$ algebra on self-dual spacetimes.
+In a partner paper \cite{mypaper}, we also use the marked tree expansion of the Plebański scalar to write down an explicit formula for the action of the so-called $\Lw$ algebra on self-dual spacetimes.